How to Treat Sulfur Water and Get Rid of Rotten Egg Odor

 How to Remove Sulfur From Water

 The first step, have a professional test your water.
 While there are at-home water testing kits available, you’ll need a professional to identify the cause of the issue.
-Is it associated with hydrogen sulfide gas in your groundwater, plumbing, or your water heater?
+For instance, is it associated with hydrogen sulfide gas in your groundwater, plumbing, or your water heater?
 You also want to ensure there are no other contaminants present in your water due to sewage pollution.

 According to the EPA, even if you aren’t worried about sulfur levels, those with private wells will want to check their water levels every year.